shaeshan2/Keyboard-Event-Hooking-Framework/README.md

 **HOW TO RUN CODE**

 **For Mac**
--Change lines 34, 35 and 37 to a burner email for test cases and learning purposes only -2FA Must be enabled and you need to generate an app password on gmail app (16 digit code) -Run code as is
+1. Change lines 34, 35 and 37 to a burner email for test cases and learning purposes only 1.1 2FA Must be enabled and you need to generate an app password on gmail app (16 digit code)
+2. Run code as is
--Use 'ESC' key to terminate program and successfuly log keystrokes
+3. Use 'ESC' key to terminate program and successfuly log keystrokes

 **For Windows**
--Change this import on line 13 "import pyperclip" to "import win32clipboard" -Change this on line 46 "extend = "/"" to "extend = "\\""
+1. Change this import on line 13 "import pyperclip" to "import win32clipboard"
+2. Change this on line 46 "extend = "/"" to "extend = "\\""
--Change lines 34, 35 and 37 to a burner email for test cases and learning purposes only -2FA Must be enabled and you need to generate an app password on gmail app (16 digit code) -Run code after makign above changes
+3. Change lines 34, 35 and 37 to a burner email for test cases and learning purposes only 3.1 2FA Must be enabled and you need to generate an app password on gmail app (16 digit code)
+4. Run code after makign above changes
--Use 'ESC' key to terminate program and successfuly log keystrokes
+5. Use 'ESC' key to terminate program and successfuly log keystrokes